 From 2004 to 2006, she participated in the Educational Reform Program conducted by the Supreme Council of Education in Qatar.
 She has also led a number of teacher-training workshops to train the Arabic first language teachers to use the newly developed Arabic language learning standards in Qatar.
 She later worked with a team of consultants and they developed Arabic first language standards for “Nile Schools in Egypt”.

-Iman A. Soliman is a winner of the AUC Excellence in Teaching Award (2011) and the AUC Excellence in Academic Service Award (2015).
+Soliman is a winner of the AUC Excellence in Teaching Award (2011) and the AUC Excellence in Academic Service Award (2015).
 Iman has extensive experience in curriculum development and has participated in the development of several Arabic language curricula for learners of Arabic as a first language and as a foreign language at a regional level.
-She has also authored and produced a number of indigenous online AFL courses and materials as well as designed a blended learning course in Arabic Literature.
-Iman initiated and is currently working on a digital pedagogy collaborative project, which is sponsored by AMICAL.
+She has also authored and produced a number of indigenous online AFL digital materials as well as designed a blended learning course in Arabic literature.
+Soliman initiated and is currently working on a digital pedagogy collaborative project, with the University of Petra, Jordan that was initially sponsored by AMICAL.

-Her academic interests include AFL curriculum development, CBI, CBL, computer enhanced language learning and foreign language program assessment.
+Her academic interests include AFL curriculum development, CBI, CBL, computer-enhanced language learning and foreign language program assessment.